 Maybe you just got a call to schedule an interview for a perfect job.
-However–and this is a big “however”–you lied on your resume when you applied so the gaps in employment would be a bit smaller or so your last job sounded better.
+However–and this is a big “however”–you lied on your resume when you applied so the gaps in your employment history would be a bit smaller or so your last job sounded better.

-Perhaps you even added a job or two to make your resume look better.
+Perhaps you even added a job or two to make your resume look more impressive.
 And now the company wants you to fill out a job application.
 When you complete the application, you are legally affirming your dates of employment and your employment history.
 The company may verify those dates with your previous employer.

 Most Common Resume Lies

 If you have lied, you have a lot of company.
 A CareerBuilder survey reports that 75% of employers have caught a lie on a resume.
 Some of their respondents reported resume lies that were pretty outlandish—for example, the applicant who claimed that they studied under Nietzsche or the candidate who said they worked for the CIA (during the same years they were in elementary school).

 Most resume lies are more mundane.
 An earlier CareerBuilder survey reported on what job seekers tried to get away with most often:

 - Embellished responsibilities: 55%

 - Dates of employment: 42%